damaramad/RIOT/examples/xipfs/README.md

 ### Building RIOT with `xipfs`

-To build RIOT with `xipfs, execute the following command from the current directory:
+To build RIOT with `xipfs`, execute the following command from the current directory:

 ```console